When can I get a coronavirus vaccine? - KESQ

 It almost sounds as if people will be lining up everywhere before New Year’s to get a vaccine.

-But while millions of health care workers may be able to get immunized against the virus before the end of the year, the rest of the population is going to have to wait for months.
+But while millions of health care workers and residents of nursing homes may get immunized against the virus before the end of the year, the rest of the population is going to have to wait for months.

 Healthy adults under the age of 65 and children may well have to wait until late spring or even the summer, depending on how many vaccines get approved, how quickly they can be manufactured and distributed, and how the debate goes over allocation.